If you’re getting prepared for an emergency or disaster, I’d say food is one of the first things you should be stocking up on.

 - Canned vegetables; corn, carrots, green beans, etc.

-- Canned beans (uses less resources than dried beans)
+- Canned beans (uses less resources than dried beans, nice to have around)

 - Baking soda